keyboardpartner/TFT-Panel/README.md

 For various CYD versions, also see [ESP32 mit 2,8 Zoll TFT (Cheap Yel­low Display)](https://hartmut-waller.info/arduinoblog/esp32-mit-28-zoll-tft/) from Hartmut Waller and [CYD Touch Programming](http://www.geochecker.gps-cache.de/esp8266-esp32/esp32-2432s028-cheap-yellow-display-touchscreen-programmierung-platformio-library-xpt2046-digitizer.htm) from Oliver Kuhlemann (both pages in german).

 Other hardware quirks are [mentioned here](https://github.com/hexeguitar/ESP32_TFT_PIO), like modifying the the completely useless LDR circuit or reducing the much too high audio gain.
 This is a fine example how chinese manufacturers copy & paste even obvious faults and errors.
+Reducing R15 value to 33k (instead of 1M) will yield even better results.

 ### Using the SD card on CYD